Massimo Egidi: Career

-He is also a member of some scientific and academic committees, including the Scientific Committee of ESNIE – European School on New Institutional Economics, the Université de Paris X, of the Doctorate in Economics at Sciences Po (Paris).
-He is associate editor of a number of Italian and foreign journals, including Industrial and Corporate Change, and Mind and Society.
-He was responsible for the National Research Programme in the sector of Economics and Social Sciences 2009-13.
+Egidi is a member of some scientific and academic committees, including the Scientific Committee of ESNIE – European School on New Institutional Economics, the Université de Paris X, and of the Doctorate in Economics at Sciences Po (Paris).
+He is associate editor of a number of Italian and foreign journals, including Industrial and Corporate Change and Mind and Society.
+He was responsible for the National Research Programme in the sector of Economics and Social Sciences 2009–2013.
 He is a member by right of the Scientific Committee of Confindustria.

-He participated in the activities of the European University Association (EUA), which performs a leader role in the creation of a European space for research and training.
+Egidi participated in the activities of the European University Association (EUA), which performs a leader role in the creation of a European space for research and training.
 He was the representative of the conference of Italian rectors in the EUA, authorized to speak on issues of university governance, the relationship between industry and research, technology transfer, and research and innovation policies.
 Following his participation in European debate on the reform of university system ("Bologna process"), he has been the author of publications in the field of Higher Education policies.

-He is also a member of the UFI - Universitè Franco-Italienne, and has been a founding member of the AIT-Ateneo Italo Tedesco, holding the chairmanship until 2012.
+He is also a member of the UFI – Université Franco-Italienne, and has been a founding member of the AIT – Ateneo Italo Tedesco, holding the chairmanship until 2012.

 Work

-His work focuses on topics such as behavioural economics, theory of organisation and organisational learning, and theory of decisions, under the umbrella of the scientific approach developed by Herbert A. Simon (Nobel Prize 1980) from the 1950s onwards, which today is summarized as the “bounded rationality” approach.
-He currently serves as Rector at LUISS University, Rome.
+His work focuses on topics such as behavioural economics, theory of organisation and organisational learning, and theory of decisions, under the umbrella of the scientific approach developed by Herbert A. Simon (Nobel Prize 1980) from the 1950s onwards, which today is summarized as the bounded rationality approach.
+He serves as rector at LUISS University in Rome.
 A parallel line is represented by the collaboration with Reinhard Selten (Nobel Prize 1994), again on the themes of bounded rationality, and by studies on Behavioural economics carried out in the last decade.